madfvieira/one_piece_saga/readme.md

 forgotten about or my memory is a bit hazy on.
 Hopefully others can find it useful.

 ••• Technical notes:
-The application is served with node.js 14.20.1, JSX and react will be used to build the necessary web components.
+The application is served with node.js 14.20.1, Babel, JSX and react will be used to build the necessary web components.

+Spin up DEV local server to host the app:
+• npm run start

+Compile the JSX into browser compatible JS with:
+• npx babel src --out-dir dist

 ••• One Piece Saga creator:
 Miguel Vieira, https://mafv.co.uk